pineapplefart/ssb_s5/Main Assesment/README.md

 - Embeds parameters into a protocol template
 - Generates one Opentrons execution script (Code B) per experiment, which are ready to run on the OT-2

-To load a JMP design add the pathway of the CSV file to the generator Code A: DESIGN_CSV = "Insert Pathway Here"
+To load a JMP design add the pathway of the CSV file to the generator Code A:

+- DESIGN_CSV = "Insert Pathway Here"

 ### 3. Experiment Execution (Code B)

-This code is provided by the generator code A and is instantly ruannble on the OT-2 system.
+This code is provided by the generator code A and is already formatted to run on the OT-2 system.

 - Runs directly on the OT-2
 - Loads specified labware and instruments
 - Performs the parameterised pipetting workflow (aliquoting, dilution, mixing, etc.)
 - Executes steps exactly as defined by Code A
-- Produces assay-ready plates for analysis
+- Produces assay-ready plates for analysis of pipetting accuracy

+Prior to runnning the experiment the equipment should be laid out to match the code.
+To ensure correct pipetting:

+- Pipette tips should be added to position 1.
+- The resevoir wells should be added to position 2.
+- The 96-well plate should be placed in position 3.
+- The fluorescein should be added to column 1 of the resevoir.
+- The dilution medium (e.g. PBS) should be added to column 6.

 If specific labware and instruments are required, these can be changed in the generator code A to ensure they are maintained in all Code B outputs.

+Code A was designed such that each output code B starts taking pipette tips from a different column in the tiprack, taking 3 columns of tip per dilution.
+Each protocol has an in-built start column parameter which indicates the first of the three columns used.
+This means that four protocols can be run before tips are reloaded.
+To check the start column, look for the value of the start_col parameter in the dictionary called 'PARAMS'.

 ### 4. Data Analysis (Code C)